0xt1m/ctf/BoilCTF/report.md

 # BoilCTF
 IP: 10.10.8.187
 <br>
-First of all went to the ip in the browser and found apache2 server running.
+First of all went to the IP in the browser and found the apache2 server running.
 Then I went to robot.txt and found some interesting stuff there:

 ```
 User-agent: *